dejwk/roo_display/doc/programming_guide.md

 The `Offscreen` class allows you to draw to a memory buffer, instead of directly to the screen.
 It can be particularly useful in a couple of scenarios:

 * You draw overlapping primitives, and you want to avoid flicker and SPI overheads resulting from overwriting the pixels.
-* You want to perform real alpha-blending (which is generally not supported by display device drivers).
+* You want to perform real alpha-blending (which is not widely supported by display device drivers).

 As a rule of thumb, drawing to an offscreen buffer is about an order of magnitude faster than drawing to a hardware device.
 In fact, using offscreens may improve the overall performance.
 But they can be memory hungry.